mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 ## 4.2.
 Booting on bare hardware

-The disk previously created can be booted on any UEFI-enabled x86-64 system, as long as booting from USB is allowed and Secure Boot is disabled.[^17]
+The disk previously created _should_ be capable of booting on potentially any UEFI-enabled x86-64 system, as long as booting from USB is allowed and Secure Boot is disabled.[^17]

-At machine startup, press the _"Boot Menu"_ key for your system (usually F12 or F8, but may vary considerably depending on the vendor) and select the external SSD.
-The disk may be referred to as "fallback bootloader" - this is normal, given that we've installed the UKI image in the fallback bootloader location.
+At machine startup, press the _"Boot Menu"_ key for your system (usually F12 or F8, but it may vary considerably depending on the vendor) and select the external SSD.
+The disk may be referred to as "fallback bootloader" - this is normal, given that we've placed the UKI image at the fallback bootloader location.

 ## 4.3.
 First boot